kimfucious/cowsay/README.md

 ## Notes

-- Docker-compose will pull images, then build and run three containers (this can take a while on the first run):
+- Docker-compose will pull images, build them, and run them in three discrete containers (this can take a while on the first run):

-  - The web app will run on (port 80) at http://localhost
+  - The web app will run on port 80 at http://localhost
   - The api will run on port 4000.
 You can access `graphiql` at http://localhost:4000/graphql
   - The database will run on port 27017.
 You can access it, using [Compass](https://www.mongodb.com/products/compass), with mongodb://user:secret@localhost:27017/cowsay?authSource=cowsay